Overview of On Campus Housing

 Abandoned bikes will be removed after the residence halls close each spring.
 Students’ failure to remove bikes will result in locks being cut (at student’s expense) and bikes being impounded and stored at University Police.

 Always keep bikes locked with a secure lock when they are not in use.
 University Police recommends students to register their bike with them; this will increase chances for recovery if a student’s bike is stolen.
 It is free to register a bike on campus.

 Building Access & Safety

-Those students who violate security policies will be evicted from the University Student Housing system, which may result in suspension from Montana State University.
+Those students who violate security policies could face eviction from the University Student Housing system, which may result in suspension from Montana State University.

 Montana State University is committed to providing a safe living environment for all residents.
 Personal security in and around campus residence halls has been approached proactively, and personal security in a student’s living space has the highest priority.
 Residents should feel safe and secure in their rooms.
 For emergencies on campus call 911.

 University Student Housing has taken many steps to improve the safety of its residents:

 - All residence halls are locked 24 hours a day.
 Residents can access their individual hall with their Cat Card.

 - Fire sprinkler systems in each residence hall.